JackHanke/bh/README.md

 Then refresh your browser window, and then click on the `scenvkernel` kernel to run the `sc_workspace.ipynb`.

 ## Project TODOs
-- training scripts for sc dataset
+- training scripts
-    - cuda ize everything
-- 3d CNN
+  - external logging
+- improve read time from drive!
 - 3d plotting
+    - find a way to render part of the data (rendering all 10k frames would be ~3 hour movie)
     - `.gif` and `.mp4` support
+    - does aris have ground truth movies for reduced data?
+- 3d CNN
+    - testing model exists
+    - we need a real model, real model architecture, and confirm it works on subset of data before full training process
+    -
 - train model
+    - setup GPU instance, ensure training
 - documentation
 - comments
 - clean up code, delete irrelevant files